syncfusion-content/javascript-docs/js/OlapGauge/Getting-Started.md

 3.**MDX Generator:** You can frame the MDX query using an MDX generator in **Syncfusion.Olap.Base** assembly.
 To execute the framed **MDX** from the cube data source, you need to send framed MDX via **Microsoft ADOMD assembly**.
 The executed query is returned in the form of cell set (contain values) that is converted to Pivot Engine and then to JSON data to render any **OLAP** controls.

-4.**OLAP Report:** The OlapReport holds the complete information of each axes such as column, row and slicer.
+4.**OLAP Report:** The OlapReport holds the complete information of each axis such as column, row and slicer.
 Using OlapReport, you can maintain the dimension element, measure element, hierarchy name, level name as well as the member information that is included and excluded.

 As the **OlapControl** is the key for each and every operation, initially you need to serialize the OLAP Reports and send to client-side in a form of string.
-When you perform any operation such as drill up/down, filtering, sorting etc., you need to send OLAP Reports from the client-side to the service in a de-serialized and updated format.
+When you perform any operation such as drill up or down, filtering, sorting etc., you can send OLAP Reports from the client-side to the service in a de-serialized and updated format.
 Further operations are carried with updated OLAP Reports only and you can send the updated OLAP Reports back to client-side with **JSON** data in a serialized format again.
 This process has the OLAP Reports always updated.
 You cannot operate serialized OlapReport in client-side and hence it is carried to service for performing the update operation.

 ##Create an application

-This section encompasses on how to configure the **OlapGauge** control in applications.
+This section explains how you can configure the **OlapGauge** control in applications.
 You can also learn how to pass the required data to **OlapGauge** and to customize its various options according to your requirements.

 In the following example, **OlapGauge** is used to visualize the Revenue for Reseller over a Fiscal Year 2004 on the product category - Accessories.

 {% include image.html url="/js/OlapGauge/Getting-Started_images/Getting-Started_img3.png" %}

 Open Visual Studio and create a new project by clicking **New Project**.
 Select the **Web** category, select the **ASP.NET Empty Web Application** template, and then click **OK**.
-The following screen shot displays the Project Creation Wizard:
+The following screenshot displays the Project Creation Wizard:

 {% include image.html url="/js/OlapGauge/Getting-Started_images/Getting-Started_img4.png" %}

 ##Create HTML page

 To create a new web form in the application, right-click on the project and select Add.
-The following screen shot shows the Add New Item Wizard.
+The following screenshot displays the Add New Item Wizard.

 {% include image.html url="/js/OlapGauge/Getting-Started_images/Getting-Started_img5.png" %}